apetta/sst-ion-starter/README.md

-# SST-Ion Starter
+# SST-ION Starter - Deploy to AWS

-This project is a starter template for building serverless applications using SST and AWS.
+This project is a TypeScript starter template for building serverless applications using SST and AWS.
+It's been setup with a lightly opinionated tsconfig & eslintrc to help you get started quickly.

 ## Prerequisites